rcorre/rcorre.github.io/_drafts/enumap.md

 The underlying array `_store` is statically sized, so it requires no managed-memory allocation.

-Clever, yes?

-Wait, that wasn't the clever bit.
-**This** is the clever bit:
+Here's the really clever bit:

 ```d
 import std.conv;